How To Roast Red Peppers (on the grill)

-This post shows you how to roast red bell peppers on a barbecue grill, and if you’ve roasted red peppers yourself, you know they’re so delicious and much better than roasted red peppers from a jar!
+This post shows you how to roast red peppers on the grill, and freshly-roasted red peppers are much better than roasted red peppers from a jar!
 And the process for roasted red peppers on a grill is really quite easy!

 It took me a few tries to get a process I thought was actually easy, and while I’m not going to claim I’ll never use the jarred red peppers again, there’s no doubt that the flavor of the freshly roasted peppers is just wonderful.

 - The first time I tried roasting peppers, I kept them whole.
 This worked just fine, but I found it was hard to get the skin evenly charred, and areas that didn’t get as much heat were a bit harder to peel.
 I also decided removing the seeds would be much easier if you did it before you roasted the peppers.

 - The second time I roasted peppers, I cut them in half.
 That was better, but I still wanted a slightly flatter shape.